 Endless scrolling through social media can actually be counter-productive to achieving your overall goals.

-How many times have you caught yourself scrolling on your phone for hours only to realise that you’ve missed out on something you really wanted to do today – be it go to the gym, meet up with friends, cook a meal – now feels less appealing?
+How many times have you caught yourself scrolling on your phone for hours only to realise that you’ve missed out on something you really wanted to do today – be it go to the gym, meet up with friends or cook a healthy meal?

 When we spend so long on social media, our brains tend to forget the things we actually value and want to do with our free time.

 If you find yourself scrolling through social media a lot, make a conscious effort to stop after 10 minutes.
 Freedom can help you to set a time limit and block certain apps on your phone if you find it difficult to put away.

 Maybe you find yourself thinking ‘I’ll do it later’ or ‘I’m just too busy to do it right now’, whatever the case you’re delaying doing something that needs to be done.